Harpur College of Arts and Sciences - Undergraduate Information

 The School of Management offers a program of particular interest to Harpur College students: a master of business administration program, with special provisions for Harpur undergraduates.
 See the School of Management section of this publication for details about this program.

-Harpur students interested in a minor in computer science should consult the Watson School section of this publication.
+Harpur students interested in a minor in computer science should consult the Watson College section of this publication.

 Harpur students interested in a minor in immigration studies should consult the College of Community and Public Affairs section of this publication.